ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ### Multi-language Support

-For content in multiple languages, it is also possible to use WProofreader.
-The spell check feature can automatically detect the text language properly.
-It is enough to choose “Auto Detect” in the Language dropdown in the WProofreader settings.
+If you have content in multiple languages, the spell check feature can automatically detect the text language properly.
+It is enough to choose “Auto Detect” in the Language dropdown of the spell checker settings.
 Suggestions for spelling and grammar (where available) will be displayed properly for each text fragment.

 {@img assets/img/wproofreader_04.png 771 Choose the auto-detect language option.}